maximilien/ragme-io/README.md

 This should launch the RAGme.ai UI on your default browser or go to `http://localhost:8020`

+## Chrome Extension

+A Chrome extension is included to easily add web pages to your collection:

+1. **Load the extension**:
+   - Open Chrome and go to `chrome://extensions/`
+   - Enable "Developer mode"
+   - Click "Load unpacked" and select the `chrome_ext/` directory

+2. **Use the extension**:
+   - Navigate to any webpage you want to add to your collection
+   - Click the RAGme extension icon
+   - Click "Capture Page" to add the current page to your collection

+**Note**: The extension requires the API server to be running on `http://localhost:8021`

+## Watch Directory

+The system can automatically process PDF and DOCX files by monitoring a watch directory:

+1. **Add files**: Copy PDF or DOCX files to the `watch_directory/` folder
+2. **Automatic processing**: The agent will detect new files and add them to your collection
+3. **Supported formats**: PDF and DOCX files are automatically processed and indexed

+**Note**: The file monitoring agent must be running for this feature to work.

 ## Some example usage

 ### Current affairs